dtrckd/pymake/Readme.md

 ```
 Or show only the first match :  `pymake run --script search "your text search request" --limit 1`

-To add new models, a new scripts, you need to write it in the dedicated folder following the base class implementations.
+To add new models, new scripts, or specs,  you need to create it in the dedicated folder following the base class implementations.

-Then you can list some informations about pymake :
+Then you can list some informations about pymake objects :

 * What experiments are there: `pymake -l spec`
 * What models are there: `pymake -l model`